Written by Rowena Jonas, Practice Advisor at Wellways

 We have learned a few things along the way but support for families dealing with often impossible situations are not getting the assistance they need.
 We know that peer connection, education about self-care, relationships, mental health crisis planning and empathy building all support families to thrive.
 Practical support is also very important.

-The Family and Carer-Led Centres are recognition that people supporting others with mental health issues are doing it tough out there but they as peers have the answers.
-Designated and increased funding and centring lived experience expertise will help to futureproof support for families in Victoria.
+Mental Health and Wellbeing Connect Centres are recognition that people supporting others with mental health issues are doing it tough out there but they as peers have the answers.
+Designated and increased funding and centering lived experience expertise will help to futureproof support for families in Victoria.